Australia: More progress towards renewables.

 Renewable energy has enabled productive agriculture on this near-desert land, near Port Augusta in South Australia.
 Sundrop Farms has been growing tomatoes in these greenhouses since 2016.
 The company supplies Coles and grows about 15% of Australia’s tomatoes.
 Most Australians would have eaten some.

 On the left, there are 20 hectares of greenhouses.
 They grow tomatoes in water, not in soil.
-The water is desalinated ocean water stored in the ponds in the foreground.
+The water is desalinated ocean water stored in the foreground ponds.
 On the right, there are over 23,000 mirrors that focus the sun’s rays on the tower to heat molten salts.
-The hot molten salts are kept in the storage tanks and used to generate electricity on demand.
+The hot, molten salts are stored in the tanks and used to generate electricity on demand.
 This generator is a concentrating solar thermal generator.
-Solar electricity is available 24 hours to power the place, including desalinating seawater.
+Solar electricity is available 24 hours a day to power the place, including desalinating seawater.

 Drought proof agriculture using renewable energy